atodorov/django-s3-cache/README.rst

 It is based on the *django.core.cache.backends.filebased.FileBasedCache* backend and operates in similar fashion.
-This backend uses `django-storages <http://pypi.python.org/pypi/django-storages>`_ to read/write the date into S3.
+This backend uses `django-storages <http://pypi.python.org/pypi/django-storages>`_ to read/write the data into S3.
 It uses the *s3boto* storage backend.

 All key/values passed to this backend are stored in a flat directory structure in your S3 bucket.
 It uses sha1 instead of md5 to create the file name because